shabaimrandev/shaba-imran/README.md

 # My GitHub profile
 > 👋 Hi, I’m Imran
 >
+> 👀 I’m a software developer with a strong background in web development using HTML, CSS, JavaScript, PHP, and MySQL.
+I also have hands-on experience with React and Laravel for building fast, responsive web applications.
+>
-> 👀 Software developer.
-Proficient in HTML, CSS, and JavaScript, with experience using popular frameworks such as React and Laravel.
-I'm a creative and detail-oriented coder who takes great satisfaction in maintainable code.
-Additionally, I am conversant with contemporary software engineering tools and workflows, with experience using npm and Git for project management and version control.
+> I’m a creative and detail-oriented coder who values clean, maintainable code.
+I enjoy learning new technologies and improving workflow efficiency.
+I’m also comfortable with modern development tools and practices, including npm and Git for project management and version control.
 >
 > 📫 You can reach me via the following platforms:
 >